kimgoetzke/randy/README.md

 # Meet Randy

-A Windows application that only has one purpose: near-maximising the active window, i.e. maximising minus 20 px on each side, using a hotkey.
+A Windows application that only has one purpose: near-maximising (maximise minus padding) the active window using a hotkey.
+By default, the padding is 30 px but it can be configured in the settings.

-Hit `Windows` + `\` to use the hotkey.
-This requires only one hand and is next to `Windows` + `z` which is a default Windows hotkey to creates window groups
+Hit `Win` + `\` to use the hotkey.
+This requires only one hand and is next to `Win` + `Z` which is a default Windows hotkey to creates window groups.

 The application is written in C#, using .NET 8 and WinForms.
 The latter may be an awful framework but was the fastest way to get this done.